Spot prices for liquefied natural gas double between January and August

 In August, spot LNG prices more than tripled on the year.

-Mr Gan was responding to a question from Workers' Party Member of Parliament Louis Chua (Sengkang GRC), who asked about the proportion and price change of LNG and piped natural gas (PNG) used to generate electricity in Singapore.
+Mr Gan was responding to a question from Workers' Party MP Louis Chua (Sengkang GRC), who asked about the proportion and price change of LNG and piped natural gas (PNG) used to generate electricity in Singapore.

-Mr Gan noted that about two-thirds of Singapore's natural gas is imported as term PNG; the remaining one-third is imported as term LNG.
+Mr Gan noted that about two-thirds of the country's natural gas is imported as term PNG; the remaining one-third is imported as term LNG.
 Spot LNG is also used by electricity generation companies to supplement long-term contracts.

 Domestically, natural gas is used to generate approximately 95 per cent of our electricity, he added.

-Compared to August 2021 - before the energy crunch - August 2022 saw rises of 20 per cent in the price of PNG and 50 per cent in the price of LNG provided under long-term contacts.
+Compared with August 2021 – before the energy crunch – August 2022 saw rises of 20 per cent in the price of PNG and 50 per cent in the price of LNG provided under long-term contracts.